aleen42/PersonalWiki/Programming/JavaScript/high_performance/dom_scripting/dom_scripting.md

 </html>
 ```

-From the snippet code, we can se that a menu has included sort `li` elements, which has an `a` element for its child.
+From the snippet code, we can see that a menu has included sort `li` elements, which has an `a` element for its child.

 When the user click the link of `menu #1`, the click event is first received by this `a` element and then bubbles up to `li`, then `ul`, then `div`, and so on, all the way to the top of the document and even the `window`.
 Suppose that you want to do something before the clicked `a` element starts to reload the page, and you can attach a click event listener in the wrapper, which is the `ul` element here, then inspect this event: